sasha-of-the-pixels/vulkan-demos/README.md

 # What is this?
 This is my way of familiarizing myself with Vulkan through practice.

 My current goal is to simulate waves in water, as outlined in chapter 1 of *GPU Gems*.
-This is a work in progress and does not accomplish the goal yet.
+This is a work in progress.
+Currently I just have a few ripples moving about on a plane.
+I want to add a normal map and other textural elements, orbit controls, and more scenery.

 # Installation
 Clone the repo and build using CMake.
 I'm currently compiling the shader using the `makefile`, by running `make shader` (in the source directory).